Select Language

 2.1 Data Collection

-Audiobooks are selected based on two primary criteria: 1) Availability of accurate reference text (preferably out-of-copyright novels to avoid ASR errors on named entities), and 2) Existence of multiple versions narrated by different professional speakers to capture diverse expressive styles.
-This prioritizes speaker diversity over sheer volume of data from a single speaker.
+Audiobooks were selected based on two primary criteria: 1) Availability of accurate reference text (prioritizing out-of-copyright novels to avoid ASR transcription errors on named entities), and 2) Existence of multiple professional speaker renditions of the same book to capture speaker-dependent expressiveness.
+This focus on parallel recordings (same book, different speakers) is a strategic choice to enable controlled studies on speaker style.

 2.2 Data Cleansing & Alignment